Plastic Lidded Bins - Great for Stacking. Store Your Packed Mylar Bags Safely!

-Consider using plastic lidded bins for easy closet, walk-in pantry, or garage storage, of dehydrated foods -- for long-term storage.
+Consider using plastic lidded bins for easy closet, walk-in pantry, or garage storage, of dehydrated foods – for long-term storage.

 There are plastic lidded bins available that have snap-on lids that are truly airtight – like bucket lids – so use the 2000cc oxypack with those types of storage bins.

-When it came time to build my food storage wall, I made sure that there was enough room between the shelves to fit the bins.
+When it came time to build my food storage wall, I made sure that there was enough room between the shelves (height-wise) to fit the bins.

 Use a nail and hammer to make a 'starter dimple/hole' in the uprights, so that your drill-bit doesn't wander when you first start drilling.
 Make sure you're using a drill bit that's suitable for metal, too.

 Consider buying deep(er) shelving units so you can store your bins with the narrow side facing out, rather than the wide side facing out like I did.
 You'll be able to store more bins that way.